idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [CafeTran Espresso](https://cafetran.com/) CAT tool offers a special filter to handle MS Word documents after OCR, which clears the source text of unnecessary formatting tags.
 It can prove useful anytime an MS Word document produces too many unnecessary tags.

 [OmegaT](https://omegat.org/en/) CAT tool has a Remove tags option, which strips ALL tags from the imported document(s).
-The latest version should now include the [TagWipe](https://libretraduko.wordpress.com/2018/04/18/tagwipe-in-omegat/) utility/Groovy script, which has a GUI that lets the user select different options with which it should be run.
+The latest version now includes the [TagWipe](https://libretraduko.wordpress.com/2018/04/18/tagwipe-in-omegat/) utility/Groovy script for clearing excessive tags on Word documents.
+It offers a GUI that lets the user select different options with which it should be run.

 ### Translation Memory (TMX) Editing|Maintainance